citp/privacy-policy-historical/w/ws/wso/wsoprofitexponential.com.md

-> *The following text is extracted and transformed from the wsoprofitexponential.com privacy policy that was archived on 2011-11-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111123003635id_/http%3A//wsoprofitexponential.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wsoprofitexponential.com privacy policy that was archived on 2012-05-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120523032915id_/http%3A//wsoprofitexponential.com/privacy-policy) for the most accurate reproduction.*

 #

+Privacy Policy

 We have created this privacy statement for WSO Profit Exponential in order to demonstrate our firm and continuing commitment to the privacy of personal information provided by those visiting and interacting with [WSO Profit Exponential](http://wsoprofitexponential.com/).
 We hold the privacy of your personal information in the highest regard.
 The following discloses our information gathering and dissemination practices for this website.